CommE2E/comm/docs/dev_environment.md

 You should finally be ready to build and deploy the app in Xcode!
 Select your physical device from ”run destinations” in the Workspace Toolbar.
 Then hit the Run button to build and run the project.

-If you’re connecting to a local server instance, you’ll want to “Allow Comm to Access” the “Local Network” in your device Settings.
+If you’re connecting to a local keyserver instance, you’ll want to “Allow Comm to Access” the “Local Network” in your device Settings.
 This toggle can be found from Settings → Comm.
 Note that this setting is not enabled by default, and you may have to re-enable it on subsequent build deployments.

-### Connecting to local server
+### Connecting to local keyserver

-If you want your custom build of the app to connect to your local instance of the Node.js server (the `server` subdirectory of the repo), you’ll need to do some additional work.
+If you want your custom build of the app to connect to your local instance of the Node.js keyserver (the `keyserver` subdirectory of the repo), you’ll need to do some additional work.
 First, confirm that your computer and physical iOS device are on the same network.
-If you’re running a local server instance, you’ll need to be able to reach it with your device.
-Local servers run on the local IP address at port 8043.
+If you’re running a local keyserver instance, you’ll need to be able to reach it with your device.
+Local keyservers run on the local IP address at port 8043.

 To find your machine’s local IP address, navigate to System Preferences → Network, and select the hardware interface you’re currently using to connect to the internet (Wi-Fi, or potentially a Thunderbolt port for ethernet connections).
 Next, click “Advanced” and go to the “TCP/IP” tab.
 Your local IP address is listed as the “IPv4 Address”.
 Try visiting this IP address using a browser on your device.
 It should display an “It works!” message if your iOS device can reach your machine.

-Finally, we need to direct the mobile app to use your local server instance.
+Finally, we need to direct the mobile app to use your local keyserver instance.
 There are a few different ways to do this, depending on your situation:

 - As long as you’re deploying a debug build, this strategy should work for you.
 You can create a `network.json` file in `native/facts` that will override the default.